While the in-person listing presentation isn’t totally passe (yet), many agents are discovering the big benefits virtual offers.

 Speaking of software, just because you’re a Zoom pro by now, don’t assume the client is.
 Once you’ve booked a day and time, make sure to send them over detailed instructions that go over how to download it, where to download it, and anything else they need to know before the presentation.

 Yes, it may be the best way to give a close comp, but many people still may be wary of inviting strangers into their homes or just prefer the convenience of virtual.
 Innstead of getting frustrated, get creative.

 Before the presentation, have them send you photos and videos of their home.
 You can even give them a detailed list of what you’re looking for.
 Ask for square footage, amount of bathrooms, bedrooms, finished basement, etc.

 Do Be Real About What’s Happening in the Market

-The current economic state of the country has many people thinking we’re headed for a recession, and when people hear that, they think a housing crash will follow.
 It’s up to you to correct the misinformation so they can feel confident in selling their home.
-This builds trust, one of the most important commodities in today’s market.
+This builds trust, one of the most important commodities any agent can have in today’s market.